mcce22extreme/ss2023-tmcsp-testim/README.md

 ![](.docs/images/testim_start_record_app_select.png)

 The Tricentis Mobile Agent will open a window showing the device and loading the application to test.
-Once the application the recording of the test can start.
+Once the application is loaded, the recording of the test can start.
-Just use the App from withing the Mobile Client and every made interaction with the app is recorded.
+Just use the App from within the Mobile Client and every made interaction with the app is recorded.

 ![](.docs/images/testim_record.png)